 HRC Co-Hosts Capitol Hill Briefing on Social Security and LGBT Families to Launch New Report

-February 26, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+February 26, 2013 by Robin Maril, Senior Legislative Counsel

 Today I was honored to speak at a briefing addressing the routine denial of Social Security benefits to same-sex couples and their families.
 HRC partnered with the National Committee to Preserve Social Security and Medicare to co-host this briefing and publish the accompanying report-- “Living Outside the Safety Net: LGBT Families and Social Security.”

 Representative Linda Sanchez (D-C) began the briefing, speaking directly to the need for fairness and equal access to Social Security benefits for our families.